Wisdom Teeth Removal (What’s Involved?)

 Wisdom Teeth Procedure Steps | My Dental Advocate

-3. An incision will be made behind the second molars to allow access to the bone and wisdom teeth.
+3. Incision: A cut is made behind the second molars for access to the wisdom teeth and bone.

-5. The tooth is “sectioned” (split into pieces) to allow easier removal within the small, confined space.
+5. Tooth Sectioning: The wisdom tooth is split into pieces for easier removal in the tight space.

 After the procedure, the dental team will discuss post-operative instructions with your driver before heading home.
 The local anesthesia will wear off soon after, so take OTC Ibupfron and Tylenol (400 mg IBU + 1000 mg Tylenol) unless the surgeon prescribes prescription pain medication.